Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Conclusion

 \section{Conclusion}

-We have shown that terms that break number conservation in dynamically stable QBHs can always be removed by a Hamiltonian-dependent but fully-specified duality transformation.
+We have shown terms that break number conservation in dynamically stable QBHs can always be removed by a Hamiltonian-dependent, but fully-specified, duality transformation.
 Conceptually, our analysis fully exposes the significance that dynamical stability carries for non-interacting bosonic systems, further highlighting key differences from their fermionic counterparts.
-Identifying general mathematical conditions under which our duality transformation may be constructed without requiring complete diagonalization, or may be guaranteed to obey specified locality constraints, are well-worth (conceivably related) questions for further investigation.
-From a practical perspective, our dualities may find immediate application in analog quantum simulation, by providing new means for realizing $\mathcal{P}\mathcal{T}$-symmetric systems and their rich physics in non-dissipative quantum settings.
+Identifying the most general mathematical conditions under which duality transformations to number-conserving systems may be constructed without requiring complete diagonalization, or may be guaranteed to obey specified quasi-locality constraints, are well-worth related questions for further investigation.
+From a practical perspective, our dualities may find immediate application in analog quantum simulation, by providing new means for robustly realizing $\mathcal{P}\mathcal{T}$-symmetric systems and their rich physics in number-conserving Hamiltonians with only hopping terms.
 Since, once calculated, our dualities can be repurposed by applying them to the same original QBH modified by interactions and disorder or, possibly, couplings to an external (e.g., Markovian) environment, they may ultimately prove a valuable tool for pushing the simulation in yet unexplored dynamical regimes.

-\acknowledgments Work at Dartmouth was partially supported by the US NSF through Grant No. PHY-1620541 and the Constance and Walter Burke Special Projects Fund in Quantum Information Science.
-E.C. acknowledges partial support from a 2019 seed grant from Suny Poly Research Office.
+\acknowledgments Work at Dartmouth was partially supported by the US NSF through Grant No. PHY-1620541, the US DOE, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research for Quantum Computing program, and the Constance and Walter Burke Special Projects Fund in QIS.
+E.C. acknowledges partial support from a 2019 seed grant from SUNY Poly Research Office.